Nikki Gil: Biography

 Monica Pauline Gil (aka Nikki Gil) was born in Manila to Dino and Julie Gil.
 She is of Filipino, Spanish and German descent.
 Born to a father who plays the piano and a mom who sang in a church choir, Nikki showed early signs of musical talent.
 At the age of four years, Nikki was already singing and doing voiceovers for commercials.
 She graduated from Shekinah Christian Training Center in March 2005 as valedictorian.
 In 2009, she graduated from Ateneo de Manila University, majoring in English literature.
+Prior to the COVID-19 pandemic, she was taking a Bachelor of Science in Interior Design at the Philippine School of Interior Design (PSID) following her mother who had just graduated in 2015.
+She finally completed her second degree from the School of Fashion and Arts (SoFA) Design Institute with the highest distinction and a Best Thesis Award in August 2026.

 Career

 Music

 Gil first rose to prominence when she was 17 years old after appearing in a 2005 Coca-Cola commercial.
 After that, she went on to release her first self-titled album, Nikki Gil, that same year under EMI Philippines with "Sakayan ng Jeep" as the carrier single.
 In 2006, it was repackaged and rereleased with and additional song, "Glowing Inside".
 In July 2006, EMI Philippines and Walt Disney Records hired Nikki along with other Asian artists (Vince Chong of Malaysia and Alicia Pan of Singapore) to sing and to star in the music video of "High School Musical", a Disney Channel production.
 Nikki also sang "Breaking Free" and "Gotta Go My Own Way" in the production's album.

 In 2008, Gil released her second music album, Hear My Heart, with "Hear My Heart" as the carrier single.
 She co-wrote the song with her younger sister, Dani.
 During the same year, Disney hired her to sing and star in the music video of the pop version of "It's a Small World After All".
 In addition, she was asked to sing the Tagalog version of the song at the grand opening of "It's a Small World" in Hong Kong Disneyland.

 In 2010, Gil released her third music album, Somebody to Love, with "Somebody to Love" as the carrier single, a song written by her younger sister, Dani.
 Gil played the character of Elle Woods in the Manila production of the musical Legally Blonde which is based on the 2001 Metro-Goldwyn-Mayer motion picture Legally Blonde and the novel by Amanda Brown.

 In 2014, Nikki moved to her new recording company, Universal Records.

+In 2015, Gil released her fourth and her last recording album, Love Revisited, with a rendition of the Apo Hiking Society classic, "When I Met You" as the carrier single.